-While you’ll never quite hit a 3-iron like Tiger Woods (and may benefit more from using a driving iron), follow our simple tips and you’ll find those longer irons become an asset, not a hinderance, out on the course.
+While you’ll never quite hit a 3-iron like Tiger Woods (and may benefit more from using a driving iron), follow our simple tips in this article and you’ll find those longer irons become an asset, not a hinderance, out on the course.

 What is a long iron and how do I hit it well?

 Most people consider anything less-lofted than a 6-iron to be ‘long’, so for most golfers this would be a 4 or a 5-iron.